Elevation: 9,271 ft

 The South Ridge is best on its E side higher up (open terrain with easy talus slopes).
 Lower down, the ridge crest and just to the W of it seems to work best.
 If you wander off, the W side gets very rough.
 It is better to err on the E side of this ridge.

-From I-15 at Inkom, take exit 58 southbound.
+From I-15 at Inkom, take Exit 58 southbound.
 Bear right at the bottom of the ramp toward Inkom.
 Continue straight at 0.8 miles (don’t bear left to return to I-15).
-Left at 2.2 miles, signed to Pebble Creek ski area.
-Right 0.3 mile later on Green Canyon Road (again signed for the ski area); follow this road up hill to its end (about 4.25 more miles) at the ski area.
+Go left at 2.2 miles, signed to Pebble Creek ski area.
+Go right 0.3 mile later onto Green Canyon Road (again signed for the ski area).
+Follow this road uphill to its end at the ski area, about 4.25 more miles.
 Park in the upper lot.

-Hike up the ski hill, and near the head of the lower ski lift (the short one, from the lower parking lot) pick up the jeep trail.
+Hike up the ski hill.
+Near the head of the lower ski lift (the short one from the lower parking lot), pick up the service road/jeep trail.
 Follow the main track (there are a number of branches) up under the two main lifts.
 Eventually, you will reach the top of the highest lift.
 From here, go up and right, following the path of least resistance.
 If you head straight up the ridge you will meet a cliff band — this can be bypassed by skirting its base to the right.
 Continue up and right to the ridge, turn right and follow the ridge to the summit of Bonneville Peak.
 There is a small building that used to house an antenna on top — I didn’t find or leave a register.

-Round trip statistics: 4 to 7 miles (depending on if you go straight up hill or wind on the jeep road), 2600 ft, 4 to 5 hours without rushing.
+Round trip statistics: 4 to 7 miles (depending on if you go straight uphill or do the switchbacks on the service road), 2,600 feet of elevation gain, 4 to 5 hours without rushing.